-The singularities can arise in the following cases \begin{enumerate} \item When two $S_{i}$ are in the non-general position in $W$.
-This consist of set $\{S_{i},S_{j}\}$, $i,j= 1,2,3,4$, $i\neq j$. \item When three $S_{i}$ are in the non-general position in $W$.
-This consist of set $\{S_{i},S_{j},S_{k}\}$, $i,j,k=1,2,3,4$, $i \neq j \neq k$ \item Finally, we have the leading singularity which is given when $S_{1}, S_{2}, S_{3}$ and $S_{4}$ are in the non-general position in $W$. \end{enumerate} The two-propagators case and the three-propagators case is similar to the analysis of section \ref{sec:bub} and \ref{sec:triangle}. \\ As a demonstrative example of the two propagator case we consider the case when $S_{1}$ and $S_{2}$ are in the non-general position in $W$.
+The singularities can arise in the following cases \begin{enumerate} \item When two $S_{i}$ are in non-general position in $W$.
+This consist of set $\{S_{i},S_{j}\}$, $i,j= 1,2,3,4$, $i\neq j$. \item When three $S_{i}$ are in non-general position in $W$.
+This consist of set $\{S_{i},S_{j},S_{k}\}$, $i,j,k=1,2,3,4$, $i \neq j \neq k$ \item Finally, we have the leading singularity which is given when $S_{1}, S_{2}, S_{3}$ and $S_{4}$ meet at non-general position in $W$. \end{enumerate} The two-propagators case and the three-propagators case are similar to the analysis of Sections \ref{sec:bub} and \ref{sec:triangle}.

+As a demonstrative example of the two propagator case, we consider the case when $S_{1}$ and $S_{2}$ are in non-general position in $W$.
 Using Eq.\eqref{bubsethreholpseudo} we get the following two particle threshold and pseudo-threshold singularity

 In a similar way, we can consider other combinations of two propagators.
 There are a total of 6 such cases.